backstage/backstage/plugins/techdocs/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/home/components/EntityListDocsTable.d.ts:11:5 - (ae-forgotten-export) The symbol "columnFactories" needs to be exported by the entry point index.d.ts
+// src/home/components/Tables/EntityListDocsTable.d.ts:22:5 - (ae-forgotten-export) The symbol "columnFactories" needs to be exported by the entry point index.d.ts
-// src/home/components/EntityListDocsTable.d.ts:12:5 - (ae-forgotten-export) The symbol "actionFactories" needs to be exported by the entry point index.d.ts
+// src/home/components/Tables/EntityListDocsTable.d.ts:23:5 - (ae-forgotten-export) The symbol "actionFactories" needs to be exported by the entry point index.d.ts
-// src/plugin.d.ts:27:5 - (ae-forgotten-export) The symbol "TabsConfig" needs to be exported by the entry point index.d.ts
 ```